jagregory/abrash-zen-of-asm/src/chapter-14.md

     loop  ChecksumLoop
 ```

-(Yes, I know that this could be speeded up and shrunk by loading BX with the offset of `TestArray` outside the loop, but bear with me while we look at a specific optimization.)
+(Yes, I know that this could be speeded up and shrunk by loading BX with the offset of `TestArray`{.nasm} outside the loop, but bear with me while we look at a specific optimization.)

 Now consider the following: